To get a title for an old camper

 We respect your privacy and you can unsubscribe anytime.

-Some states will require you to bring in a Certificate of Inspection from the Department of Transporation for the old camper.
-There are inspection sites throughout each state where you can bring your camper for them to check for general safety of the vehicle.
+Some states require you to bring in a Certificate of Inspection from the Department of Transportation for the old camper.
+There are inspection sites throughout each state where you can bring your camper for them to check for the general safety of the vehicle.

 Some RV dealerships are authorized to inspect campers and give out a certificate of inspection that the DMV will accept.
 If you have a dealer near you, call them to see if they offer this service.